 All students living in traditional residence halls or suites during Winter Session are required to purchase a full dining plan.
 If you do not select a plan, one will automatically be chosen and billed to you.

-Students living in the Christiana Towers Apartments, Graduate Student and Family Housing (Conover Apartments or Graduate House) or off-campus may choose to sign up for any of the available dining plans, but are not required to do so.
+Students living in the Christiana Towers Apartments, Executive Apartments, Graduate Student and Family Housing (Conover Apartments or Graduate House) or off-campus may choose to sign up for any of the available dining plans, but are not required to do so.

 For more information about choosing a dining plan, visit Dining Services.